Maarij/github-actions/README.md

 * GitHub environment secrets are used for environment specific secrets such as databases.
   * You can define this inside your job with the `environment` keyword.
   * This helps separate environment jobs and environment branches

+# Controlling Workflow & Job Execution

+* Jobs and Steps can be executed conditionally
+  * `if` and `continue-on-error` are examples of this.
+We can evaluate conditions via expressions.